 b.
 Be clear about your genre

-If you are building a gaming app, do not leave it like a guessing game.
+If you are building a restaurant app , do not leave it like a guessing game.
 Tell your users what your app is all about.

 Explicitly explain why your app is unique from other apps.
 Besides, you should also write why your app should be chosen over the competition.